tofflemire/EB_fitting_scripts/README.md

 # Scripts for Fitting Eclipsing Binaries

-A collection of python scripts for fitting eclipsing binary systems under various assmputions.
+A collection of python scripts for fitting eclipsing binary systems under various assumptions.

 These scripts were developed for the analysis of the young eclipsing binary, TOI 450.